ekrsulov/ttpe/doc/docs/index.md

 ## License

-TTPE is licensed under [LICENSE TYPE - Assumption: MIT].
+Vectornest is licensed under [LICENSE TYPE - Assumption: MIT].
 See the main repository for details.

 ---